cloudmesh/cloudmesh-mpi/doc/chapters/report-mpi.md

 The higher this number, the faster the runtime (up until the maximum number of threads on the CPU is surpassed).

-The futures feature only works with `-n 1` because it uses a method similar to that of spawn.
+The futures feature only works with `mpiexec -n 1` because it uses a method similar to that of spawn.
 Any other number will only repeat the program needlessly; it will not run faster or more efficiently.